-Blessing of the Elders is an initiative of Museum of the Bible to honor the rich history of the Black church in America by telling the inspiring and faith-filled story of the remarkable impact it has had on our spiritual life and our culture.
-Finally, and most importantly, we desire to give honor where honor is overdue.
+Blessing of the Elders is an initiative of Museum of the Bible to honor the rich history of the Black church in America by telling the inspiring and faith-filled story of the remarkable impact it has had on our spiritual life and culture.
+Most importantly, we desire to give honor where honor is overdue.

 This vision emerged from a discussion between several Black pastors and Jon Sharpe, Museum of the Bible’s chief relations officer, who has long believed that spiritual renewal for America could come through the Black church.
 However, this initiative could not take place without the strong and active participation of a steering committee of African American pastors and leaders who are driven by a love for the Bible and its impact on their lives and the lives of the people they pastor and lead.

 The steering committee’s vision statement for this initiative is: “We seek to honor Black pastors across the United States who have been committed to their call of preaching the gospel and caring for the souls of humankind.
 We acknowledge and appreciate their exceptional contribution as vitally important to the development of America’s biblical values.”

 Spreading the Vision of Blessing of the Elders

 Starting in September of 2021, the steering committee has traveled across the United States, meeting with brother and sister bishops and pastors of Black churches to spread the message of Blessing of the Elders.
 They have gathered in: Los Angeles, New York, Houston, Las Vegas, Detroit, Birmingham, Orlando, Dallas, Charleston, Washington, DC, Richmond, and Atlanta.
 This list continues to grow as the initiative spreads to communities and leaders in the Black church across the country.